microsoft/nni/src/webui/README.md

 * You can select the percentage to see top trials.
 * Choose two axis to swap its positions

 ## View trial status

-Click the tab "Trial Status" to see the status of the all trials.
+Click the tab "Trials Detail" to see the status of the all trials.
 Specifically:

 * Trial duration: trial's duration in the bar graph.
 * Trial detail: trial's id, trial's duration, start time, end time, status, accuracy and search space file.
 * Kill: you can kill a job that status is running.
-* Tensor: you can see a job in the tensorflow graph, it will link to the Tensorboard page.

-## Control

-Click the tab "Control" to add a new trial or update the search_space file and some experiment parameters.

 ## Feedback